-Taking the Pulse of America’s Small Business Sector: June 26thJun 26, 2020
+Taking the Pulse of America’s Small Business Sector: August 21stAug 21, 2020

-The U.S. Census Bureau’s new and experimental Small Business Pulse Survey provides weekly insight into the condition of the country’s small business sector as this unprecedented economic crisis unfolds.
-This analysis covers data from the week of June 14th to June 20th.
+The U.S. Census Bureau’s new and experimental Small Business Pulse Survey (SBPS) provides weekly insight into the condition of the country’s small business sector as this unprecedented economic crisis unfolds.
+This analysis covers data from the week of August 9th to August 15th.

-Here are five things we learned about the small business economy last week:
+After the SBPS’ six-week summer hiatus, here are six things we learned about the small business economy last week:

 - Over a quarter of small businesses expect they will need to obtain financial assistance or additional capital in the next six months.
 Demonstrating a need for continued relief, 27 percent of respondents anticipate needing additional capital over the months ahead for their business to stay afloat.
 One in 20 businesses surveyed expects to have to close permanently in the next six months.